-The “bug” as it’s affectionately called is VW’s most iconic car along with its microbus from the 70s.
-The microbus makes a return with the new ID series from VW, but the Beetle will not have a replacement ready buy the time it’s production ends next year.
-But, whenever we do get a new Volkswagen Beetle, it might be electric.
+The “bug” as it’s affectionately called is VW’s most iconic car.
+We already know the microbus is set to make a return, but the Beetle will not have a replacement ready by the time its production ends next year.
+But, do not be surprised if the next generation will bring an electric Volkswagen Beetle.

 Volkswagen is hard at work developing its ID series of electric cars for the future.
 Part of the work was developing their new MEB platform which will be the base for their ID cars.
-This MEB platform might also be used by the Beetle.
+This MEB platform might also be used by a new electric Volkswagen Beetle.

 VW boss Herbert Diess wants to introduce more “emotional” cars alongside their standard models.
 The Beetle is a strong contender for such a role.